geosolutions-it/http-proxy/readme.md

 This Project follow the same convention of GeoStore

 - *Cut the major release branch* : run the [Cut release branch](https://github.com/geosolutions-it/http-proxy/actions/workflows/cut-major-branch.yml) workflow.
-- After proper tests has been done, you can create a stable version following the same steps of [Release process](https://github.com/geosolutions-it/geostore/wiki/Release-Process)
+- After proper tests has been done, run the [Release process][https://github.com/geosolutions-it/geostore/wiki/Release-Process](https://github.com/geosolutions-it/http-proxy/actions/workflows/release.yml) with the following parameters:
+   - branch: use the release branch (created by the previous workflow), e.g. 1.4.x
+   - version: number of the stable version: e.g. 1.4.0
+   - base: number of the base version (e.g. `1.4` ).
+Used to restore snapshot to <BASE>-SNAPSHOT.

 ## Relevant Workflows